 Raised beds are commonly made from wood that resists fungal and bacterial growth, such as cedar, black locust, or redwood.
 This wood is slow to rot so your beds last as long as possible.
 Given the labor involved in creating them, this is beneficial.

-Because these wood types are resistant to fungal and bacterial growth, they may in fact reduce or stifle the beneficial soil life that would populate garden soil and support healthy crops.
+However, because these wood types are resistant to fungal and bacterial growth, they may reduce or stifle the beneficial soil life that would naturally populate garden soil.

 Over the years, I’ve learned how to balance on the frame of the bed while working the soil with the digging fork.
 I can imagine, however, that this balancing act may not be practical for everyone!